HH2805/Data-Professionals---m2-final-project/Readme.md

 ## Overview

-The goal of this project is to practice data cleaning, to create and interpret different types of visualizations using real world data.
+The goal of this project is to practice data cleaning, creating and interpreting different types of visualizations, using probability testing and to present all of it effectively.

-I have chosen to study the results of the Stack Overflow worldwide annual 'Developer Survey'.
+I have chosen to study the results of the Stack Overflow worldwide yearly 'Developer Survey'.
 My dataset is an extract of the survey results in 2017, 2018, 2019 and 2020.
 It was downloaded from Kaggle.

-Each row of the dataset is the response of one data professional individual with regard to country, job position, salary, job satisfaction, and more.
+Each row of the dataset is the response of one data professional with regard to country, job position, salary, job satisfaction, and more.

 The initial dataset had 33,600 observations (respondents from an initial set of 177 countries) and 14 features.
 I have downssized it to 22,660 rows/respondents and 8 features, mainly by: